Each individual bottle has its own unique label

 Savour the lustre that only years of ageing can bring.

-Ibushigin, written with the characters for “smoked silver”, signifies an understated beauty that comes only with age – like the lustre that only time can bring to silver as it oxidizes.
-This is our metaphor for the depth and subtlety that only aged sake can offer.
+Ibushigin, written with the characters for “smoked silver”,signifies an understated beauty that comes only with age – like the lustre that only time can bring to silver as it oxidizes. is is our metaphor for the depth and subtlety that aged sake can alone offer.

 Price : 30,000yen (After tax 33,000yen)